scipy-conference/scipy_proceedings/papers/jonathan_jacky/pymodel_scipy2011.rst

 bit, and so on.
 When the connection starts up, both ends send bit 1.
 The sender labels the first real message with 0.

 A sample of behavior is called a *trace*.
 A trace is a sequence of *actions*, where each action has a name and may have arguments (so actions resemble function calls).
 The alternating bit protocol has only two actions, named ``Send`` and ``Ack``.
 Each action has one argument that can take on only two values, ``0`` or ``1``.
-(We abstract away the message contents, which do not affect the protocol behavior).
+(We abstract away the message contents, which do not affect the protocol behavior.)
 Here are some traces that are allowed by the protocol, and others that are forbidden::

   Allowed    Allowed   Allowed   Forbidden  Forbidden